 Whether inside or outside, the location of all in-person activities, events, and meetings must enable all attendees to comply with physical distancing guidelines at all times.
 Attendance at campus activities and events is restricted to current students, faculty, and staff unless satisfying the goal of the event, such as a residency, requires a visitor to be on campus.

-Business travel to areas designated by the CDC as Level 3 is prohibited.
+Business travel to international areas designated by the CDC as Level 3 or higher is prohibited.
 Other restrictions may occur through actions by local, state, and national governments.
 Travel within the United States should conform to the travel-to state guidelines.

 Essential institutional travel must be approved by the senior staff member to whom your unit reports, taking into account the following criteria:

 Approval has been received from the individuals or groups to be visited.